arseniivanov/matlabAR/README.md

 checkerAbove.jpg - Photo for calibration of KLT-tracker

-decompHomography.XXX - C++-wrapper to decompose homography into Rotation, translation and normal vector of surface
+decompHomography.XXX - C++-wrapper to decompose homography into Rotation, translation and normal vector of surface, supposed to be used to render geometry into the scene, but this is hard to perform in MATLAB, check out the C++-implementation instead.

 food.jpg - image to insert into scene, can be switched out to arbitrary image